 For more information related to events, refer to the Events Basics section in Learning Lab > Content Library > Certifications > Study Guide.
-You will also find materials on Learning Lab > Content Library > Conducting Your Event.
+You will also find materials on Learning Lab > Content Library > Grow Your Business with UnitedHealthcare: Conducting a Successful Event.

-Event Reporting
+Event reporting